Thinkmill/emery/docs/pages/docs/origin-story.md

 To express our intent we often write types that are technically accurate but leave consumers scratching their heads when something goes wrong.
 Consider this component definition:

 {% callout %}
-React is used in these examples, but emery is framework agnostic
+React is used in these examples, but Emery is framework agnostic
 {% /callout %}

 ```tsx